 In cardiac treatment, iPSCs are particularly promising because they can regenerate damaged heart tissue.
 Heart diseases, including myocardial infarctions, often result in permanent damage. iPSCs offer a solution by providing a renewable source of heart cells for repair and regeneration.

-The versatility of iPSCs extends beyond cardiac applications, positioning them as a cornerstone of regenerative medicine.
+The versatility of Induced pluripotent stem cells (iPSCs) extends beyond cardiac applications, positioning them as a cornerstone of regenerative medicine.
 Some of their primary uses include:

 iPSCs can differentiate into various specialized cells, enabling the replacement of damaged or diseased tissues.
 In cardiac medicine, iPSC-derived cardiomyocytes are being studied to restore heart function after injury.